prashantkumarpatel/Python_Projects/README.md

 # Python_Projects
-These are projects I have worked using Python.
+These are the projects I have worked on using Python.